Is earned media value (EMV) really valuable?

 What is earned media value?

-Earned media value (EMV) is a method to calculate the importance of branded content gained through marketing or PR efforts, that is not paid media (not advertising) and not from owned (didn’t come from your media channels).
-This includes blogs, referrals, social posts, influencer marketing, reviews, and more.
+Earned media value (EMV) calculates the importance of branded content gained through marketing or PR efforts.
+It excludes paid media (advertising) and owned (from your media channels).
+Earned media performance includes blogs, referrals, social posts, influencer marketing, reviews, and more.

-Are people falling out of love with earned media value? - Online mentions of EMV are pretty consistent, but the sentiment behind it is wavering.
+Are people falling out of love with earned media value? - Online mentions of EMV are pretty consistent over 13 months, with 162,000+ mentions.
+Talkwalker Media Monitoring

 How to calculate earned media value

 The first question is, how to measure earned media value?
-Much like advertising value equivalency (AVEs - another potentially misleading metrics), EMV is an attempt to provide a formulaic method of calculating your digital marketing strategy impact, by comparing it to similar media outreach.
+Much like advertising value equivalency (AVEs), EMV tries to provide a formula for calculating your digital marketing strategy impact.
+Usually, by comparing it to similar media outreach.

 The typical earned media value formula usually includes:

 - A reach metric.
-Whether that’s potential audience, number of followers, impressions.
+Whether that’s potential audience, number of followers, total number of impressions.

-- Multiplied by an equivalent cost per thousand - so if you were measuring the reach of a Facebook campaign for example, you would use the cost per thousand you’d expect from Facebook paid advertising).
+- Multiplied by an equivalent cost per thousand.
+E.g. to measure the reach of a Facebook campaign, you’d use the cost per 1,000 impressions of Facebook paid advertising.

-- Multiplied by another factor depending on the use-case or person doing the conversion, to help align the results with the brand needs.
+- Multiplied by another factor depending on the use case or user, to align results with brand needs.

 “Vanity metric voodoo”